manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 5. In the wizard, on the **Install the Azure Information Protection client** page, clear (uncheck) the **Help improve Azure Information Protection by send usage statistics to Microsoft** check box and then select the **I agree** button.

-6. If a **User Accont Control notification** dialog box appears that asks whether the app is allowed to make changes to this device, select **Yes**.
+6. If a **User Account Control notification** dialog box appears that asks whether the app is allowed to make changes to this device, select **Yes**.

 7. Once the installation is complete, select **Close**.

 8. In your Edge browser, close the **Download** tab that you opened in this task to download the Azure Information Protection client.

-You have successfully installed the AIP Unfied Label client on Client 1 VM.
+You have successfully installed the AIP Unified Label client on Client 1 VM.

 ### Task 2 – Configure Sensitivity Labels

-In this exercise you will create an Sensitvity label and add it to the default policy so that it’s valid for all users of the Adatum tenant.
+In this exercise you will create an Sensitivity label and add it to the default policy so that it’s valid for all users of the Adatum tenant.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

-2. In **Microsoft Edge**, select the **Data loss prevention** tab that displays the **Office 365 Security & Complaince Admin center**.
+2. In **Microsoft Edge**, select the **Data loss prevention** tab that displays the **Office 365 Security & Compliance** center.

-3. In the **Office 365 Security & Complaince Admin center**, in the left-hand navigation pane, select **Classification**, and then select **Sensitivity labels.**
+3. In the **Office 365 Security & Compliance** center, in the left-hand navigation pane, select **Classification**, and then select **Sensitivity labels.**

-4. In the **Home > sebnsitivity** window, three tabs are displayed across the top of the page.
+4. In the **Home > sensitivity** window, three tabs are displayed across the top of the page.
 The **Labels** tab is displayed by default. <br/>

 	On the **Labels** tab, a warning message is displayed in the middle of the screen indicating **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.** <br/>

 	Select the **Turn on now** button that appears on the right side of this message.
-This will enable Adatum to apply the Sensitivity labels inisde its Micrsoft 365 enviroment.
+This will enable Adatum to apply the Sensitivity labels inside its Microsoft 365 environment.

 5. On the **Labels** tab, select **+Create a label** that appears in the middle of the screen on the menu bar.
 This initiates the **New sensitivity label** wizard.